Myopia Control Options

 The newest Ortho-K lenses that are designed for children’s myopia control show a better myopia control effect than normal Ortho-K lenses.
 The results from Visique, and from other myopia control practices in Australasia, using these cutting-edge designs, show complete halting of myopia progression in many children and teenagers.

-Atropine eye drops have been used for many years to try and control the progression of myopia.
+Myopia Control eye drops have been used for many years to try and control the progression of myopia.
 The higher concentrations used were good at slowing down change in myopia but they had issues with side effects.
-We now have clear evidence from large research studies showing that low concentration Atropine eye drops also reduce the progression of myopia and have a very low incidence of side effects.
+We now have clear evidence from large research studies showing that low concentration Myopia Control eye drops also reduce the progression of myopia and have a very low incidence of side effects.

-In line with the latest research from the Low Concentration Atropine for Myopia Progression (LAMP) study, at Visique we use 0.05% concentration Atropine eye drops for this method of myopia control.
+In line with the latest research, at Visique we use 0.05% concentration Myopia Control eye drops for this method of myopia control.

 Soft Contact Multifocal Lenses